Sunilkumar074/AI_Lab_2023-24/Ex.No7CircuitDesign.md

-# Ex.No: 8  Logic Programming –  Medical Diagnosis Expert System
+# Ex.No: 7  Logic Programming –  Logic Circuit Design
-### DATE:   20/09/2025
+### DATE:  12/09/2025
-### REGISTER NUMBER : 212223040213
+### REGISTER NUMBER : 212222060011
 ### AIM:
-Write a Prolog program to build a medical Diagnosis Expert System.
+To write a logic program to design a circuit like half adder and half subtractor.
 ###  Algorithm:
-1. Start the program.
+1. Start the Program
-2. Write the rules for each diseases.
-3. If patient have mumps then symptoms are fever and swollen glands.
-4. If patient have cough, sneeze and running nose then disease is measles.
-5. if patient have symptoms headache ,sneezing ,sore_throat, runny_nose and  chills then disease is common cold.
-6. Define rules for all disease.
-7. Call the predicates and Collect the symptoms of Patient and give the hypothesis of disease.
+2. Design a AND gate logic if both inputs are 1 then output is 1.
+3. Design a OR gate logic if any one of input is 1 then output is 1.
+4. Design a XOR gate logic if both inputs are different then output is 1.
+5. Design a NOT gate logic if input is 0 then output is 1.
+6. Design a half adder and half subtractor using the rules.
+7. Test the logic.
+8. Stop the program.